 At the First Coast YMCA, safety is our number one priority.
 We believe it is our social responsibility to do everything we can to keep everyone at the Y healthy.

-What safety protocols will I be required to follow while at the Y?
+What safety protocols am I required to follow at the Y?

-- Avoid Close Contact – Members and participants will be asked to follow 6-foot social distancing guidelines set by the Centers for Disease Control and Prevention (CDC).
+- Avoid Close Contact – Everyone at the Y is required to follow 6-foot social distancing guidelines set by the Centers for Disease Control and Prevention.

 - Wash Hands Often – Hand sanitizing stations and disinfectant wipes for equipment will be provided throughout the facility.
 We also encourage everyone to wash their hands frequently with soap and water, for at least 20 seconds.

 - Clean Equipment Before and After Use – Members should wipe down any equipment they touch before and after use with the disinfectant wipes provided throughout our facilities.
 Additionally, members may experience wait times to allow time for extra sanitization of equipment on the wellness floor and in group exercise rooms.

 Will the Y require masks in the future?

 We will continue to monitor transmission rates in the communities we serve and will adjust our policies if needed according to CDC guidance.
 The CDC’s current mask guidance is as follows:

 People, including children older than 2, should wear a mask in indoor public places if they are:

 - Not fully vaccinated